OpenCausaLab/CaLM/README.md

 - `-o`, `--output-root`
   - **Description**: Directory where model response outputs to be evaluated were saved.
   - **Default**: ./output
+- `-l`, `--lite_version`:
+  - **Description**: Use CaLM Lite instead of the whole benchmark.

+The CaLM Lite version supports metric computation for all tasks in the dataset.
-For model developers, kindly reach out to us by email at causalai@pjlab.org.cn for your own models' evaluation requirements; we need the generated JSON files of model response (responses.json) for evaluation.
+For model developers who would like to evaluate on the whole CaLM dataset, kindly reach out to us by email at causalai@pjlab.org.cn for your own models' evaluation requirements; we need the generated JSON files of model response (responses.json) for evaluation.
 We will communicate with you within three days and send the evaluation results later.
 For more details, refer to our [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html).

 ## 🖌️ Available Models
 Currently, we support the following 18 models.
 You can use them by entering their corresponding API names after `-m`, `--models` in the command line.
 Note that models such as ada (0.35B), babbage (1.3B), curie (6.7B), and davinci (175B) are excluded as their api are no longer supported by OpenAI.
 - baichuan1_7b (Baichuan1 (7B))